 internal_sd = sd_internal_control)

-Lastly, we can also create a posterior distribution for the mean of
+Next, we create a posterior distribution for the mean of the active

-the active treatment arm by reading the internal data directly into the
+by reading the internal data for the corresponding arm into the

 calc_post_norm

-active treatment arm to be equal to 0.15.
-In this case, we assume a
+internal active treatment arm to be equal to 0.15.
+In this case, we use

 As noted earlier, be sure to read in only the data for the internal active treatment arm while excluding the internal control data.